 Frank Horvat – composer & pianist

-Emotional and intense, Frank Horvat is an accomplished multi-genre composer and pianist who has made the tricky musical leap that allows him to pursue a niche of his own (Edmonton Journal).
+Frank Horvat is one of the most inventive songwriters to come out of the contemporary scene in Canada (WholeNote Magazine).
+This award-winning composer’s music is emotional and intense.
+As a pianist and multi-genre composer, Frank Horvat has made the tricky musical leap that allows him to pursue a niche of his own (Edmonton Journal).
+Frank explores a wide array of themes in his music from love to the environment, mental health and social justice issues.
 Frank gives his audiences time and space to reflect in this fast-paced world.
 His compositions tell deeply personal stories while permitting audiences to ponder their own.

 He has been featured on over a dozen albums on labels including ATMA Classique, Really Records, and Centrediscs.
 With composition premieres on four continents, his works have been showcased internationally in theatre, feature films, and radio/TV networks including the CBC, CBS, Discovery, HBO, Vice & Bravo.
 He has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery.